 Individuals who violate this nondiscrimination policy are subject to appropriate disciplinary action, which may include termination of employment, dismissal from the College, or any other available remedy.

 Supervisors, administrators, and College officials are responsible for assisting in the prevention and elimination of discrimination.
-A supervisor, administrator, or College official who is informed or believes that discrimination is occurring, whether in her/his area of responsibility or not, must report such activity to the Chief Human Resources Officer (Chief HRO) within eight (8) calendar days.
+A supervisor, administrator, or College official who is informed or believes that discrimination is occurring, whether in her/his area of responsibility or not, must report such activity to the Executive Human Resources Officer within eight (8) calendar days.
 Supervisors, administrators, and College officials shall assist in ensuring that no retaliation occurs against either persons who make complaints or persons who are involved in the investigation of complaints.

 It is the purpose of this policy and procedure to enforce the Board of Trustee’s prohibition against discrimination at South Puget Sound Community College and to set forth the investigation and complaint handling procedures for discrimination claims, with the exception of disability discrimination claims.
 Those procedures are separately addressed and referenced in the policy statement section above.